 Aside from hot flashes, I credit Vitex with helping ease some other symptoms of perimenopause: anxiety and general fogginess or confusion.
 I’m grateful that this helpful herb doesn’t seem to have any detrimental side effects!

 A. Vitex agnus-castus, aka chastetree berry or chasteberry, was traditionally used for premenstrual or perimenopausal problems.
 A small randomized controlled trial in Korea found that Vitex extracts alleviated hot flashes (vasomotor symptoms) and anxiety better than placebo (Korean Journal of Family Medicine, Nov.
 2019).

 In addition, a study that lasted a year found that women taking a combination of isoflavones, Vitex and magnolia extracts had significant reduction in vasomotor symptoms, mood disorders and sleep disorders (Gynecological Endocrinology, April 2022).
 We’re pleased to learn Vitex is helping you.

 Not everyone escapes side effects from this botanical medicine.
 However, most reactions are mild.
 The most common include nausea, headache, gastrointestinal disturbances, menstrual disorders, acne, itching and rash (Drug Safety, 2005).
 Perimenopausal women are often troubled by menstrual irregularities even if they are not taking any medication.

 Q. I am a pharmacist but also see benefits from alternative medicine.
 When I hit menopause, I had trouble with hot flashes.

-What Does the Research Say About Chasteberry for Hot Flashes?
+What Does Science Say About Chasteberry for Hot Flashes?